wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
+= vCita Contact Form Version 3.9.5 =
+ * Compatibility with WordPress 4.2
+ * New!
+SMS reminders to clients

 = vCita Contact Form Version 3.9.0 =
 * New - collect payments using Stripe.
 * Customize and better control the automatic email notifications sent to your clients and your business.